 The statistical diversity calculation seems like a better approach to estimate the minimum number of species needed to model SOA mass.
-As this number is directly derived from informational entropy, we suggest that the diversity represents the number of species that would be needed to reproduce the same informational content regarding the composition of SOA in the explicit model.
+As this number is directly derived from informational entropy, we suggest that the diversity represents the number of species that would be needed to reproduce the same informational content regarding the time evolution of SOA mass in the explicit model.
 Even if the effective species numbers fall in the higher range of what would be acceptable in a 3D model chemical mechanism, the practical construction of the mechanism remains to be explored.
-For instance, nothing here says that the effective species would be individual species already present in the original explicit mechanism.
-It is possible, and making this problem more complex, that each of these effective species is a (non) linear combination of explicit individual species.
+For instance, in the polluted scenario, D is a factor of 9 lower than $N{90\%}$.
+This should mean that D cannot represent a subset of the individual species from the original mechanism, otherwise it would be expected to be equal to or higher than $N{90\%}$ if it is supposed to reproduce the informational content regarding SOA mass.
+It is therefore likely, making this problem more complex, that each of these effective species is a (non)linear combination of explicit individual species.